cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 ```

-### Invoking GraphQL API's
+### Invoking GraphQL APIs

-For invoking GraphQL API's we will be using the Apollo client configured above
+For invoking GraphQL APIs we will utilize the Apollo client configured above

 ```js